wildingelijah/MoboladesJourney/README.md

 # Introduction

-This project was designed in its entirety by myself using Unity.
-I coded the scripts for the game using
+This project was designed in its entirety by myself.
+I coded the scripts for the game using C# while all other aspects of the game were created/developed within Unity.
+It should be noted that I did use free downloadable assets from the Unity store to help create the environment seen in the game.

 ## About The Project

-The game is a fully functioning two player chess game.
-It allows players to perform all correct movements usually found in chess rules.
-It has multiple features that enhance user experience nad playability.
-And we even added a little flare to make the game look fun and enjoyable!
+The game is a first person single player game.
+It follows the story of a little boy named Mobolade who wants to become a professional soccer player.
+The game has

 ## Pictures